bayfrontmedia/translation/README.md

 **Local**

-The local adapter allows you to store languages locally using native PHP.
+The local adapter allows you to use local native PHP files containing all of your translation arrays.

-PHP files should return an array.

 ```
 use Bayfront\Translation\Adapters\Local;